Neats29/neats29.github.io/source/coaching/index.md

 - better connection and improved interpersonal abilities
 - getting [out of a triggered state](https://twitter.com/neats29/status/1612453371251769347?s=20) or recovering from it quickly
 - getting closer to a [secure attachment style](https://twitter.com/neats29/status/1684959585977634816?s=20)

+You can read more about my framework for self-love which informs this coaching practice [here](/self-love-framework).

 Here's what two of my favourite tweeters say about achieving self-love: